cinghie/wordpress-starter-pack/wp-content/plugins/wp-product-feed-manager/readme.txt

 2. Map a category
 3. Save and generate your feed

+== Changelog ==
+= 1.28.0 - 10/02/2021 =
+* Tested on WooCommerce 5.0
+* Fixed an issue that could cause an error on the Edit Feed page.
+* Changed the way the Image Library source is generated.
+It now only adds images and filters any other attachments.

+= 1.27.0 - 11/01/2021 =
+* Tested on WooCommerce 4.9

 = 1.26.1 - 16/11/2020 =
 * Made it possible to use the product_highlight attribute more than once in a feed (use || as a separator)